daniel-kun/kubedev/README.md

     },
     "deployments": {
-        "mydeploy": { # An App `mydeploy' of type deployment "used-frameworks": ["python", "pipenv", "npm", "vue"], # Not implemented, yet. used-frameworks are used to e.g. fill in Tiltfile live_update, ignore, etc.
+        "mydeploy": { # An App `mydeploy' of type deployment "usedFrameworks": ["python", "pipenv", "npm", "vue"], # Not implemented, yet. usedFrameworks are used to e.g. fill in Tiltfile live_update, ignore, etc.
             "ports": {
               "https": {
                   "container": "8081", # This is the port that your actual dockerized service is bound to